 I was almost back to the others when I met John and we chewed the fat until he had to go and save lives at The John Radcliffe Hospital.
-Mark, another birder I knew from my end of the county, near Banbury, had joined us and we carried on chatting after John had left and Mark told me the Purple Heron would be a lifer for him if it was still here.
+Mark, another birder I knew who came from my end of the county, near Banbury, had joined us and we carried on chatting after John had left and Mark told me the Purple Heron would be a lifer for him if it was still here.
 Our vigil was briefly enlivened by the regular morning appearance of the two Common Cranes flying distantly on the far side of Greenaways and two Marsh Harriers having a minor dispute about feeding rights.

 Half an hour, forty minutes, who knows, the time dragged by and I became increasingly cold and restless, then just like that the Purple Heron flew into sight from far out on Greenaways.
 It was now almost 8.30am, two and a half hours of waiting, but here it was in all its brown and black loveliness.
 It must have been feeding and hidden from view in one of the watery depressions that abound on Greenaways.
 Mind you it was not in the air for long before coming down in some reeds well out on Greenaways and looking to be just by the private track that Terry had walked out on earlier.